-Suffolk University is regionally accredited by the New England Association of Schools and Colleges (NEASC).
+Suffolk University is regionally accredited by the New England Commission of Higher Education (NECHE), formerly known as the New England Association of Schools and Colleges Commission on Higher Education (NEASC-CIHE).
 The MBA in entrepreneurship online program holds specialized accreditation from the Association to Advance Collegiate Schools of Business (AACSB).

 What Is an MBA in Entrepreneurship?

 MBA in entrepreneurship programs prepare students to pursue business and/or product ventures by combining the theory and practice of business administration with entrepreneur education.
 Entrepreneur education programs focus on the importance of building a strong professional network, securing funding (including venture capital), and organizing and initiating a startup.

 MBA in entrepreneurship programs cover subjects such as researching and identifying emerging market opportunities, applying innovation to current businesses, revitalizing mature organizations, channeling creativity into daily operations, and further developing critical thinking and analytical problem–solving skills.